Active Projects

 Funding period: 2024 - 2025

-This project is collecting baseline data on food safety risks in Kenya’s poultry value chain to help researchers, businesses, and regulators identify training, research, and policy priorities to reduce the incidence of foodborne illness.
+This project was collecting baseline data on food safety risks in Kenya’s poultry value chain to help researchers, businesses, and regulators identify training, research, and policy priorities to reduce the incidence of foodborne illness.

 Current